HOPS: High-order Polynomials with Self-supervised Dimension Reduction for Load Forecasting: Numerical Experiment

 \subsubsection{Datasets}

-The dataset utilized for our numerical experiments is the ISO New England (ISONE) dataset, which was used in Global Energy Forecasting Competition 2017.
-This dataset is chosen due to the extensive body of research conducted on it, facilitating easier comparisons with existing methods.
-This dataset consists of 10 hourly load datasets from the ISO New England, covering eight load zones: Maine (ME), New Hampshire (NH), Vermont (VT), Connecticut (CT), Rhode Island (RI), Southeastern Massachusetts (SEMASS), Western Central Massachusetts (WCMASS), and Northeastern Massachusetts (NEMASS).
+The datasets utilized for our numerical experiments are from the ISO New England (ISONE).
+ISO New England Inc. is an independent, non-profit regional transmission organization (RTO).
+These datasets were also used in Global Energy Forecasting Competition 2017.
+These datasets are chosen due to the extensive body of research conducted on it, facilitating easier comparisons with existing methods.
+Specifically, the datasets we used consists of 10 hourly load datasets, covering eight load zones: Maine (ME), New Hampshire (NH), Vermont (VT), Connecticut (CT), Rhode Island (RI), Southeastern Massachusetts (SEMASS), Western Central Massachusetts (WCMASS), and Northeastern Massachusetts (NEMASS).
 Additionally, it includes the combined load for the three Massachusetts regions (MASS) and the total combined load for all regions (TOTAL).
-The dataset also provides hourly drybulb temperature and dew point temperature data.
-Relative humidity can be calculated from drybulb temperature and dew point temperature by the Tetens equation.
-We pick three years (2012-2014) of hourly data for training and one year (2015) for testing.
+These datasets also provides hourly drybulb temperature and dew point temperature data.
+Relative humidity can be calculated from drybulb temperature and dew point temperature by the Tetens equation:

+where ${DEW}_t$ and $T$ represent the dew point temperature and the temperature (dry bulb temperature) at time $t$, respectively.
+Since the dew point temperature and the temperature data provided by ISONE is in Fahrenheit ($F^{\circ}$), and those in the Tetens equation is in Celsius ($C^{\circ}$), we first convert the dew point temperature and the temperature to Celsius before calculating the relative humidity ${RH}_t$.
+In the subsequent sections, when temperature is used as a variable, we retain the original temperature unit ($F^{\circ}$).

+In the following, we pick three years (2012-2014) of hourly data for training and one year (2015) for testing.
+However, when comparing with the Recency model \cite{wang2016electric}, we select two years (2013-2014) of training data to remain consistent with the original literature.